asselaltayeva/book-notes/hooked.md

 It's a call-to-action button that invites the user to the app.
 Types:
 Types of Triggers:
-- Paid Triggers - like an ad
+- Paid Triggers -> an ad
-  Good for acquiring new users, but not sustainable long-term.

-- Earned Triggers — like press mentions, viral content, interviews </br>
+- Earned Triggers —> press mentions, viral content, interviews </br>
-  Good to attract users through reputation,not sustainable long-term.

-- Relationship Triggers — like word of mouth or invites from friends </br>
+- Relationship Triggers —>  word of mouth or invites from friends </br>
-  Come from trusted sources and are often more effective.

-- Owned Triggers — like emails, push notifications, or the app icon </br>
+- Owned Triggers —> emails, push notifications, or the app icon </br>
   Good for retention of the user.
 Prompt the user to repeat the engagement until a habit is formed.

 2. **Internal Triggers**